 - the Group has a rolling three-year strategic plan that helps establish the over-riding business goals that the Board of Directors aims to achieve.
-LUK aligns its strategic plan to the Group's; - a detailed business plan is produced annually which includes expected premiums and combined ratios by class and considers riskadjusted profitability, capital usage and requirements.
-The plan is approved by the Board of Directors and is monitored, reviewed and updated on an ongoing basis; - BLAST and SHARP are used to measure occurrence risks, aggregate risks and correlations between classes and other non-insurance risks; - each authorised class has a predetermined normal maximum line structure; - each underwriter has a clearly defined limit of underwriting authority; - the Group and subsidiary undertakings have predetermined tolerances on probabilistic and deterministic losses of capital for certain single events; - risk levels versus tolerances are monitored on a regular basis; - a daily underwriting call is held to peer review insurance proposals, opportunities and emerging risks; - sophisticated pricing and aggregation models are utilised in certain areas of the underwriting process, and are updated frequently; - BLAST and other modelling tools are deployed to model catastrophes and resultant losses to the portfolio, the Group and the Company; and - reinsurance may be purchased to mitigate both frequency and severity of losses on a treaty or facultative basis and to improve risk-adjusted RoE.
+LUK aligns its strategic plan to the Group's; - a detailed business plan is produced annually which includes expected premiums and combined ratios by class and considers risk-adjusted profitability, capital usage and requirements.
+The plan is approved by the Board of Directors and is monitored, reviewed and updated on an ongoing basis; - Internal and third party risk models are used to measure occurrence risks, aggregate risks and correlations between classes and other non-insurance risks; - each authorised class has a predetermined normal maximum line structure; - each underwriter has a clearly defined limit of underwriting authority; - the Group and LUK have predetermined tolerances on probabilistic and deterministic losses of capital for certain single events;

+- risk levels versus tolerances are monitored on a regular basis; - · a daily underwriting call is held to peer review insurance proposals, opportunities and emerging risks; - internal and third party risk models are deployed to model catastrophes and resultant losses to the portfolio, the Group and the Company; and - reinsurance may be purchased to mitigate both frequency and severity of losses on a treaty or facultative basis and to improve risk-adjusted RoE.